siisurit/siisurit_guide/guide/admin/installation/docker.md

 The [compose file](../configuration/compose-file.md) describes the services required to run Siisurit in a way that they can be started using Docker's [`docker compose`](https://docs.docker.com/compose/) command.
 This includes the frontend, backend, and the database.

-Here's an example that utilized the `.env` and `config/users.csv` from above:
+Here's an example that uses the `.env` and `config/users.csv` from above:

 ```yaml
 ## Siisurit app and backend